Megaloceros, Aaron Horkey, Dead Arts Publishing, 2010. Printing at The Bieler Press.

 Ordering and Pricing:

-Plates are available/shipped same day (Monday–Friday) service at the rates listed below (film negatives must be received by 10 am).
-Plates are usually available by end of the business day (client will be notified via email when plates are ready for pickup or have been shipped).
+Plates are available/shipped same day (Monday–Friday) service at the rates listed below.
+Dependent upon receipt of film, plates are usually available by end of the business day (client will be notified via email when plates are ready for pickup or have been shipped).
 Dates and times our normal service is not feasible are listed at the tail of this post, and are to be considered prior notice.
 Large jobs may require more than one day to complete.

-Minimum charge for same day processing is $34.
+Minimum charge for processing is $34.
 Dependent upon image configuration charged measurement includes up to 1/4 of an inch over plate’s image size—width and height (including client requested border)—per plate.
+Each job has a paper invoice attached to it in shipment.

 Shipping.
-Shipping via UPS Ground, FedEx Ground, or USPS Priority Rate (Note: USPS no longer guarantees, nor insures, timed Priority Rate delivery).
+Shipping at cost via USPS Priority Rate, UPS Ground, or FedEx Ground.
 Please indicate your shipper choice.
-If you need expedited service (guaranteed next day delivery) please indicate that as well.
-Shipments are insured for the value of both the plates and returned film negatives.
+If you need expedited service (guaranteed next day/specific day delivery) please indicate that as well.
+Shipments are insured for the value of both the plates and returned film negatives against damage or loss.

 Payment is due upon receipt of plates (and must be received within ten days).
-Cash, business or personal check, and PayPal are acceptable.
+Cash, business or personal check, and PayPal are accepted.

 SCHEDULING: NO CURRENT CONFLICTS.